johnwmillr/johnwmillr.github.io/_posts/2018-07-30-shark-tank-analysis.markdown

 Each bar represents the percent of entrepreneurs of a given gender that the Shark made a deal with.
 For example, Mark Cuban made deals with 20.2% of the women and 17.1% of the men whose pitches he saw on the show.

 ## Discussion
-As evidenced by the [comments](https://www.reddit.com/r/dataisbeautiful/comments/8wr8ko/funding_probabilities_on_shark_tank_grouped_by/e1y2d6y/) I received on Reddit, it's easy to jump to conclusions about the graph I put together.

 It's important to consider what question this graph is actually answering.
 Can we conclude from this graph that Corcoran and Herjavec somehow discriminate against male and female entrepreneurs respectively?
 Of course not.
 It's impossible (irresponsible even!) to look at a single variable (gender, in this case) and attempt to make sweeping generalizations about the show.
 And this graph does not attempt to make a broad conclusion!
 It simply presents the data (accurately) and allows the viewer to draw their own conclusions.

 In my mind, the simple conclusion to draw from this graph is that there are gender imbalances in the deals certain Sharks make.
 The obvious next step is to ask questions about what might be contributing to this imbalance.
 The *wrong* step is to immediately conclude that the Sharks are sexist and avoiding deals with entrepreneurs of a gender different from their own.

 As pointed out in [numerous comments](https://www.reddit.com/r/dataisbeautiful/comments/8wr8ko/funding_probabilities_on_shark_tank_grouped_by/e1y6wly/) on my Reddit post, there are many factors at play here.
 For one, Barbara Corcoran invests primarily in the food and beverage companies and Robert Herjavec in tech, two industries with quite different demographics.
 Additionally, the data I collected did not contain information on which Sharks made offers that were not accepted, meaning my graph does not account for the potential bias on behalf of the entrepreneurs, in terms of who they choose to accept a deal from.

-Is my graph biased?
-No. I've correctly presented the data.
-Could the graph be more comprehensive?
-Absolutely.
-I hope this graph can help reinforce the importance of critical thinking and analysis.